navjotahuja92/laravel-doc-fetcher/README.md

 3. Now open output.html got created in laravel-doc-getcher.

-Note : Use Ctrl+P to save the output.html file as PDF in Google Chrom
+Note : Use Ctrl+P to save the output.html file as PDF in Google Chrome

+Packages you must have :

+urllib2
+BeautifulSoup
+logging
+coloredlogs